 About the ACT test

-The ACT (American College Testing) is similar to the SAT – it is a paper-and-pencil, standardized test that is used an entry requirement for US universities.
+The ACT (American College Testing) is similar to the SAT – it is an online, standardized test that is used an entry requirement for US universities.
 The whole test lasts 3 hours and 25 minutes and it is administered 6 times per year.
 Over the past few years the ACT has become more popular than the SAT test as an entry requirement to top US universities.

 Structure of the test

 |English – 45 minutes||40 usage questions

 35 Rhetorical skills questions

 |General science – 35 minutes||15 Data representation questions